akash-network/helm-charts/README.md

-ACCOUNT_ADDRESS=        # Your Akash public wallet address KEY_SECRET=             # The password you used when you exported your private key DOMAIN=my.domain.com    # A top level domain MONIKER=mynode          # A unique name for your Akash node
+ACCOUNT_ADDRESS=        # Your Akash public wallet address KEY_SECRET=             # The password you used when you exported your private key DOMAIN=my.domain.com    # A top level domain
+CHAINID=                # The chain ID of the network you are connecting to MONIKER=mynode          # A unique name for your Akash node
 ```